Sheetal777/100DaysOfCode/round1-log.md

 ### R1D15 - 28th Sept
 1. Blank - did not do any coding stuff at all just reviewd last topics

+### R1D16 - 30th Sept
+1. Finally done with the Udacity ML course.
+After doing hands on with Azure, I'm feeling quite confident.
+Have to keep revising the algorithms I've learnt.

+### R1D17 - 1st Oct
+1. Python Iterators, Scope, and Modules.
+2. Counting Sort Algorithm.

+### R1D17 to 20 - 5th Oct
+1. Gained confidence in recursion.
+2. practiced simple to medium problems on recursion from GFG.
+3. Hacktoberfest